mkeren1980/FinalProjectAuomation/README.md

 # 💻 My Automation Project
-✅ This is a testing automation demo project that tests a demo site for an e-commerce website called: www.tech-demo.scandipwa.com
+✅ This is a testing automation project that tests a demo site for an e-commerce website called: www.tech-demo.scandipwa.com

 ## 📖 Overview